tyleretheridge/wooper-stats/README.md

 uvicorn main:app --reload
 ```

 This will start the app in the terminal, and you can inspect the endpoints and try interacting with the data by navigating to `localhost:8000/docs` in your browser

-This is what you should see
+This is what you should see:
 ![alt text](https://github.com/tyleretheridge/wooper-stats/blob/main/assets/images/fastapidocs.png?raw=true)

 ## Using pgadmin4